Weather Forecast For Sweetwater - NewsBreak

 Weather Forecast For Sweetwater

-SWEETWATER, TX(Updated at 8am ET)Here's your weather forecast for the next four days.
+SWEETWATER, TN(Updated at 8am ET)Here's your weather forecast for the next four days.

 Saturday, August 7